e3nn/e3nn-jax/README.md

 #  DeviceArray([[0.  , 2.83, 0.  , 0.  , 0.  ]], dtype=float32)]
 ```

-The two fields `contiguous` and `list` contain the same information under different forms.
+The two fields `array` and `list` contain the same information under different forms.
 This is not a performence issue, we rely on `jax.jit` to optimize the code and get rid of the unused operations.

 ## Complete example